dgxRL/dgx-spark/README.md

 **Train a 1.9 billion parameter ChatGPT-like model on DGX Spark**

-[NanoChat](https://github.com/karpathy/nanochat) is a complete implementation for training Large Language Models from scratch, specifically optimized for the DGX Spark's unique architecture.
-Based on Andrej Karpathy's educational framework, it provides a full pipeline from tokenization to a functional ChatGPT-like web interface.
+NanoChat is a complete implementation for training Large Language Models from scratch, specifically optimized for the DGX Spark's unique architecture.
+Based on Andrej Karpathy's educational framework (see https://github.com/karpathy/nanochat), it provides a full pipeline from tokenization to a functional ChatGPT-like web interface.

 - A functional **1.9B parameter transformer model**
 - **ChatGPT-like web interface** to interact with your model